kustomzone/solidarity/README.md

 bundle code and graphics to make the install process as easy as possible.

 features:
-basically a gitter-ish style chat;  the artwork ui design will dictate the features and coding requirements.
+basically a gitter-ish style chat;  the artwork ui design will dictate the features.

+look-n-feel
+[add here]